How to erase BitLocker encrypted drive on Windows

 Delete Encrypted drive running Windows 10 with Gparted

-Fortunately, if you must erase a drive and BitLocker is getting on the way, there’s a workaround using a Linux-based utility called GParted, which can help you delete and format any drive regardless if it’s using encryption.
+If you must erase a drive using encryption with BitLocker, you can use GParted, a Linux-based tool to manage partitions that allows you to delete and format any drive regardless of whether it’s using encryption.

-In this guide, you’ll learn the steps to wipe a drive when you can’t turn off encryption on Windows 10.
+In this guide, I will teach you the steps to wipe a drive when you can’t turn off encryption that has a Windows 10 or Windows 11 installation.

-Warning: Using the steps below will delete everything on the selected drive, if you have important data, make sure to back it up before proceeding.
-Also, GParted and tuxboot are third-party utilities, as such use them at your own risk.
+Warning: These instructions will delete everything on the selected drive.
+If you have important data, make sure to back it up before proceeding.
+Also, GParted and tuxboot are third-party utilities.
+As such, use them at your own risk.

-If you still can’t erase the BitLocker encrypted drive, you can use third-party tools like GParted to delete it.
+If you still can’t erase the BitLocker encrypted drive, you will have to download and create a bootable GParted USB.

-To create a GParted bootable media, connect a USB flash drive with at least 2GB of space to a different device, and follow these steps:
+To create a GParted bootable media, connect a USB flash drive with at least 2GB of space to a different device and use these steps:

 2. Double-click the tuxboot-x.x.x.exe file.